Inveniem/nextcloud-azure-aks/kustomize/components/sftp-ws-server/README.md

 the JWT presented during connection in the `token` query-string parameter of the UPGRADE HTTP request.

-This is controlled by the `config.origin_restrictions.json` file.
+This is controlled by the `configs/sftp-ws/origin-restrictions.json` file inside your overlay.
 The file specifies which origins are allowed to connect to the SFTP-WS server, what paths/shares a given origin is allowed to grant access to via the JWT, and what public key is used to validate JWTs from that origin.

 For example, consider these origin restrictions:
 ```json